oneapi-src/oneDPL/documentation/library_guide/dynamic_selection_api/fixed_resource_policy.rst

 of the API.
 Policies encapsulate the logic and any associated state needed to make a selection.

-The fixed-resource policy always returns the same resource selection. ``fixed_resource_policy`` is designed for two primary scenarios: (1) debugging the use of dynamic selection and (2) special casing a dynamic selection capable application for a specific resource is always best on a specific platform.
+The fixed-resource policy always returns the same resource selection.
+``fixed_resource_policy`` is designed for two primary scenarios:

+#. debugging the use of dynamic selection
+#. special casing a dynamic selection capable application for a specific resource when it is known to be best on that platform.

 .. code:: cpp